sju-chem264-2019/hello-world-NatalieWilliams16/README.md

 Introduction to Github

 # Goal 1
-I want to learn how to code and increase my LOVE for computational chemistry.
+I want to learn how to code and increase my LOVE for computational chemistry